net-utilities/f5-downloads/README.md

 ## Using the packages just for downloading things and keeping a local cache of software

 1. Copy `rename_to_config.py` to `config.py` and populate it with credentials and optionally your devices
+2. Run the script from the root of the cloned repo
-2. Example for downloading things
+3. Example for downloading things
    ```python3
    from f5downloads import F5Downloads
    from config import *